-→ Always On

-→ Always Off

-The system is turned on upon the return of the AC power.

-→ Description of the AC power.

-→ Always Off

-→ The system stays off upon the return of the AC power.
+→ Always On → Always Off The system is turned on upon the return of the AC power.
+The system stays off upon the return of the AC power.
 (Default)

 Power On By Keyboard

 Allows the system to be turned on by a PS/2 keyboard wake-up event.